Jorge Ayala’s family is rooted in Colombia. Before living in Chicago, Jorge lived with his family in Colombia.

 Facilitating the passage of illegal immigrants from Mexico into the United States brought him additional revenue.

-Ayala initially traveled from Chicago to Miami in 1979 for a job that involved trucking old firearms, and he subsequently made the decision to remain in the Miami region.
+Ayala initially traveled from Chicago to Miami in 1979 for a job that involved transporting old firearms, and he subsequently decided to remain in the Miami region.

 One of Griselda Blanco’s former enforcers, Jesus “Chucho” Castro, was to be killed by the hitman Jorge in 1982.